geodezyx.utils package

 geodezyx.utils.utils_core.multidot(tupin)

-geodezyx.utils.utils_core.open_readlines_smart(file_in, decode_type='ascii', verbose=False)
+geodezyx.utils.utils_core.open_readlines_smart(file_in, decode_type='iso-8859-1', verbose=False)

 Parameters:

-• decode_type (str, optional) – the decode standard.
-The default is “ascii”.
+• decode_type (str, optional) – The decode standard.
+Default is “iso-8859-1”.

 Returns: